amsimoes/datSound-ai/README.md

 It's a CLI application and all we used was Python (2.7 version).

-Apart from Python 2.7 being required to run, its' dependencies can be met by doing the following command:
+Apart from Python 2.7 being required to run, app dependencies can be met by doing the following command:

 `$ pip install -r requirements.txt`